mtumilowicz/git-notes/README.md

         commit and then creates a new commit with the same commit message as the commit that was just reset
 * reset, detached head
+    * In “detached HEAD” state, if you make changes and then create a commit, the tag will stay the same, but your new commit won’t belong to any branch and will be unreachable, except by the exact commit hash.
       * Resetting a branch to a previous commit: git reset
         * git reset HEAD^
         * # git reflog HEAD